catalyst/moodle-local_datacleaner/README.md

   that's a sign this moodle is being used, and the DataCleaner will not run.
 * If cron has run recently, DataCleaner will not run.
 This should only be run on a data washing instance, cron should not be needed here.
+* It can only be run if and only if a 'local_datacleaner_allowexecution = true;' has been added to config.php

 ## Installation